-The tanks are filled and emptied by pumps that are controlled by buttons on the dash.
-See the Dashes and Video Screens section of this Owner's Manual for more details.
+The tanks are filled and emptied by pumps that are controlled through the video screen.
+See the Dashes and Video Screens section of this Owner's Manual for details about how to properly fill and empty the ballast tanks.
+On the OS, the user has control to fill or drain each tank to specified set levels, one tank at a time or fill/drain all with a tap of one button on the screen.